T3 Code - The Bridge Between CLI and GUI in AI Coding

 Dominik Szaradowski

 If you use Cursor or Claude Code, you already know that AI coding tools split into two camps: GUI-first (editors with built-in AI) and CLI-first (terminal agents).
-T3 Code steps right in the middle - and does it deliberately.
+T3 Code steps right in the middle, and does it deliberately.

 What is T3 Code?

-T3 Code is a minimal web GUI for coding agents.
-A project built by Theo (pingdotgg) - creator of T3 Stack and one of the most recognizable figures in the webdev community.
+T3 Code is a minimal web GUI for coding agents, a project built by Theo (pingdotgg), creator of T3 Stack and one of the most recognizable figures in the webdev community.

 Getting started is simple: